 - Entity Creation

 Since the need to generate revenue and positive cash flow is primary, some of these elements remain a work in progress after startup.
 Beyond billing and collections, high-level business administration develops at a slower pace and requires additional skills.
 Advanced skill sets either come from new hires or outside resources.

 Once profits occur on a consistent basis, a growth phase typically starts and requires the firm to move to a professional business management approach, which is less reliant on the firm’s equity members.

-To scale and manage growth successfully, we recommend firms to determine their projected income versus projected expenses required to pursue their objectives.
+To scale and manage growth successfully, we recommend that law firms determine their projected income versus projected expenses required to pursue their objectives.
 Additionally, firms should require members to consider what investments are needed to sustain and grow their revenues and profits.

 - Staffing mix,

 - Practice tools, and

 Meeting these needs using a combination of in-house resources, outsourced services, and software applications is recommended.